Actual prep time: 1 hour

 140 F/60 C for 24 hours.

 While the ribs are processing, make the Brisk BBQ Sauce using the listed ingredients.
 Set aside.
 After the 24 hours have elapsed, submerge the packaged ribs in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
 This protects your refrigerator and its contents from temperature contamination–refrigerators are not designed to or capable of cooling hot foods in a timely manner.
 After cold shocking, the ribs can be kept sealed and refrigerated in this tenderized, pasteurized/preserved state for at least two weeks.

 Day of service:

 Submerge the refrigerated package(s) of spare ribs in hot water for five minutes to fully melt the gel.
 You can use hot tap water (125 F/52 C) or the sous vide bath if you are processing something at the time.
 Cut open a corner of the bag and harvest the juices into a microwaveable container.
-Microwave process the reserved juices for one minute.
-They will begin to boil, turn from pink to gray and form a sort of raft on top–this is coagulated albumins and myoglobin.
-Break apart and process again for 15 seconds.
+Clarify the juices according to the method explained HERE.